agermanidis/Antipersona/app/Pods/Async/README.md

 The syntax part of the chaining works by having class methods on the `Async` object e.g. `Async.main {}` which returns a struct.
 The struct has matching methods e.g. `theStruct.main {}`.

 ### Known bugs
-Modern GCD queues don't work as expected in the iOS Simulator.
+The moderne GCD queues doesn't work as expected on iOS Simulator.
 See issues [13](https://github.com/duemunk/Async/issues/13), [22](https://github.com/duemunk/Async/issues/22).

 ### Known improvements
 The ```dispatch_block_t``` can't be extended.
 Workaround used: Wrap ```dispatch_block_t``` in a struct that takes the block as a property.